Houston attorney Neal Davis explains what you need to know about sex offender registration time requirements

 Remedies can involve what’s known as an “individual risk assessment.”
 That means the state takes a look at your criminal record and determines the likelihood that you would commit a crime again or otherwise be a danger to the public.

 As provided by Article 62.403, Chapter 2 of the Texas Code of Criminal Procedure, an individual risk assessment can be sought by filing a motion for early termination with the trial court which sentenced the offender.
 If granted, that motion for early termination would end the person’s obligation to remain registered as a sex offender.

 The remediation process demands an experienced and skilled sex crimes lawyer such as the Neal Davis Law Firm.
 If you want to explore your options for getting your status as a sex offender revoked or dismissed, contact us today.

 Of course, the best way to avoid having to register as a sex offender in Texas for 10 years or for life is to avoid being convicted of a sex crime offense in the first place.

 If you face a false claim, false accusation or charge of a sex crime in Houston, Harris County, Fort Bend County or Montgomery County, alert the Neal Davis Law Firm today.
 We fight vigorously for the legal rights of Texans every day — and we may be able to help get your charges reduced or dismissed.

-Contact us to schedule a free legal review of your case.
+Contact us to schedule a legal review of your case.
 It’s 100% confidential and requires no commitment from you.

 For more information about Texas sex offender registration, see our related article: What to Know About Registering as a Sex Offender in Texas